All Episodes

 And that means that the game's probably going to evolve a little bit.

-And for those of us who like to see a big hit and enjoy, you know, the rock'em, sock'em elements of the game, you know, we're probably going to be occasionally frustrated.
+And for those of us who like to see a big hit and enjoy the rock'em, sock'em elements of the game, we're probably going to be occasionally frustrated.

-It's a president of the United States talking about how he's going to guilt trip watching the NFL.
+It's the President of the United States talking about how he's going to guilt trip watching the NFL.

-You're gonna have we are gonna have to dial this game back.
+We are going to have to dial this game back.

-Now he didn't say it in his interview yesterday, but earlier in the week, he actually used the phrase when talking about uh college players and has grow players.
+Now, he didn't say it in his interview yesterday, but earlier in the week, he actually used the phrase when talking about college players and haskrew players.

 He said they weren't equipped to make some of these decisions.

-But these young guys, they don't mean governments can have to do it.
+But these young guys, they don't mean government's going to have to do it.

-Somebody's gonna have to make the decision for them.
+Somebody's going to have to make the decision for them.

 They're too incompetent, incapable, which is one of the core beliefs of liberals is you just don't know what's best for you.